Australia–China relations: Education relations

 Australians have gone to China to study since the 19th century.
 William Mayers studied in China from 1859, and was involved in negotiations to bring the first railway and steam engine to China.
 In 2011, China was overall the most popular destination for Australian students studying overseas.
 It was the most popular destination for Australian students undertaking short-term studies overseas, the seventh most popular destination for long-term studies, and also the seventh most popular destination for practical placements.
 In 2014, there were 4,700 Australians studying in Chinese universities, and in 2015 the Australian government's New Colombo Plan was expected to send 525 tertiary students to study in China.

 There is also a long tradition of Chinese students going to Australia to study.
 The numbers were small initially: a total of only 30 students entered Australia to study between 1912 and 1920.
 In 1924, about 300 Chinese students entered Australia to study.
 They were mostly children of residents.

 Australia began accepting Chinese students for tertiary education in 1986 in English Language Intensive Courses for Overseas Students (ELICOS).
 Several thousands Chinese were studying in Australia in 1987.
 In the aftermath of Tiananmen Square protests of 1989, the Australian government granted protection for about 20,000 Chinese students in Australia.
 Since then, Australia has become one of the biggest markets for Chinese students for tertiary education.
 In early 2011, there were over 126,000 Chinese students in Australia and they made up 26 per cent of the total foreign students.
 As of September 2011, there were 150,000 Chinese students studying at Australia tertiary institutions.
 The Australian education export market was worth 2009/10 A$19 billion.
-The well-developed nature of Australia-China education relations has spawned a thriving sphere of bilateral youth engagement, with non-government organisations such as the Australia China Youth Association, Australia-China Youth Dialogue, Australia-China Young Professionals Initiative, and Engaging China Project receiving high-level government and university support to connect thousands of young Australians and Chinese to academic, cultural, and professional exchanges.
+The well-developed nature of Australia-China education relations has spawned a thriving sphere of bilateral youth engagement, with non-government organizations such as the Australia China Youth Association, Australia-China Youth Dialogue, Australia-China Young Professionals Initiative, and Engaging China Project receiving high-level government and university support to connect thousands of young Australians and Chinese to academic, cultural, and professional exchanges.

 The Australia China Alumni Association facilitates continued cooperation for graduates of Australian universities who become active in business in China.